 - What to expect from a technology-enhanced course: This course is designed to meet virtually.
-It is essential that you access the course site Monday through Friday to read announcements, participate in class discussions, view lectures, submit homework assignments and take exams. - What the instructor, the TA and your peers expect from you: All general class correspondence, especially questions about course material, should be submitted to the Discussion Board.
-This will require a team effort, with respect and help for each other, as we build a community of learners. - What you may expect from the instructor and the TA: We will monitor and facilitate class discussions (Monday through Friday), respond to questions within 24 hours, provide timely feedback on homework assignments and exams, and help build a learning community.
+It is essential that you access the course site Monday through Friday to read announcements, participate in class discussions, view lectures, submit homework assignments, and take exams. - What the instructor, the TA and your peers expect from you: All general class correspondence, especially questions about course material, should be submitted to the Discussion Board.
+This will require a team effort, with respect and help for each other. - What you may expect from the instructor and the TA: We will monitor and facilitate class discussions, respond to questions within 24 hours, provide timely feedback on homework assignments and exams, and help build a learning community.

-KALTURA INFORMATION
+PANOPTO INFORMATION

-This course uses Kaltura to deliver video recordings to you in a secure environment through Canvas.
+This course uses Panopto to deliver video recordings to you in a secure environment through Canvas.
 You may watch videos online, or download them for off-line viewing on your computer, smartphone, or media player.
 The Curators of the University of Missouri and your instructor jointly copyright these recordings.
 Posting them to another website, including YouTube, Facebook, BlipTV, or any other site without express, written permission may result in disciplinary action and possible civil prosecution.